ec-europa/eiopa-styleguide/src/generic/generic-layout-grid/README.md

-# ECL Grid
+# EIOPA Grid

 Use a grid to give your design a basic underlying structure.
 By placing your design elements on the invisible lines of a grid, you will create a more structured and coherent composition.

-The ECL Grid uses Bootstrap v4's grid.
+The EIOPA Grid uses Bootstrap v4's grid.
 Designs are based on the 12-column Bootstrap grid system.

 We use 5 breakpoints, of which 3 of them are native to Bootstrap.